What is a financial analyst?

 Is stress management an important aspect of being a financial analyst?

-Yes, financial analysts often work under tight deadlines and high-pressure situations.
+Yes, they often work under tight deadlines and high-pressure situations.
 They are expected to provide accurate and timely analyses, which involve crunching numbers and predicting future financial trends.
 Stress management techniques and the ability to work under pressure are important for success in this profession.

 What types of industries employ financial analysts?